HomeFinanceDecoding ITR Filing Requirements for Claiming DTAA Benefits in India

 Decoding ITR Filing Requirements for Claiming DTAA Benefits in India

-Foreign businesses and non-resident entities earning income from India – say through royalties, interest, technical services, or dividends – tend to avail the benefits of the Double Taxation Avoidance Agreement (DTAA) in order to minimize or waive their tax burden in India.
-These advantages are generally invoked on the premise that the income is either tax deductible only in the home country or exempt in India for lack of a Permanent Establishment (PE).
+Foreign businesses and non-resident entities earning income from India—say through royalties, interest, technical services, or dividends—tend to avail themselves of the benefits of the Double Taxation Avoidance Agreement (DTAA) in order to minimize or waive their tax burden in India.
+These advantages are generally invoked on the premise that the income is either tax-deductible only in the home country or exempt in India for lack of a Permanent Establishment (PE).

-But here’s the catch: most foreign entities overlook one critical compliance requirement that could jeopardize their DTAA claims entirely — filing an ITR in India.
-This non-compliance can have serious consequences under the Indian tax laws and will vitiate the validity of treaty claim, whether the tax has been withheld at source or not.
+But here’s the catch: most foreign entities overlook one critical compliance requirement that could jeopardize their DTAA claims entirely—filing an ITR in India.
+This non-compliance can have serious consequences under the Indian tax laws and will vitiate the validity of the treaty claim, whether the tax has been withheld at source or not.

 The Mandatory Filing of ITR

-According to Section 139(1) of the Income-tax Act, 1961, all companies regardless of their residential status shall prepare and file a return of income in India if they have received any income in the country during a financial year.
+According to Section 139(1) of the Income-tax Act, 1961, all companies, regardless of their residential status, shall prepare and file a return of income in India if they have received any income in the country during a financial year.
 The provision does not exclude an exemption on the mere grounds of the income being claimed to be exempt or not to be taxed under a DTAA.
 That is, the filing obligation arises regardless of whether or not the income happens to be taxable.
-The threshold of taxability is not the trigger; receipt or accrual of Indian income is sufficient to justify filing of return.
-Therefore, foreign entities earning income from India—such as fees for technical services, royalties, dividends, or interest—are legally required to file an ITR in India, even if they claim tax exemption or reduced rates under a DTAA.
-This applies in cases involving provisions like the absence of a ‘make available’ clause, business profits without a Permanent Establishment, or other treaty-based benefits.
+The threshold of taxability is not the trigger; receipt or accrual of Indian income is sufficient to justify filing of a return.

 Non-compliance with the return filing obligation can result in a host of negative effects:

-• Disqualification from DTAA benefits: While Section 90(4) of the Act requires the submission of a Tax Residency Certificate (TRC) to be eligible for DTAA benefits, mere submission of TRC and Form 10F to the Indian payer is not considered adequate.
+While Section 90(4) of the Act requires the submission of a Tax Residency Certificate (TRC) to be eligible for DTAA benefits, mere submission of TRC and Form 10F to the Indian payer is not considered adequate.
 The tax authorities can most probably check the correctness and admissibility of the DTAA claim, and the check is possible only if an ITR is filed.
-In the absence of a return, there are no official grounds for the tax officer to check if the income is eligible for exemption under the treaty, or if a Permanent Establishment is there in India or not.
-Additionally, the effects of non-filing extend beyond procedural denial.
+In the absence of a return, there are no official grounds for the tax officer to check if the income is eligible for exemption under the treaty, or if a permanent establishment is there in India or not.
+Moreover, the impact of not filing goes beyond procedural denial.

-• Late fees and penalties: Even if the income is ultimately held to be exempt, failure to file a return within the given timeframes can bring in late filing charges under Section 234F and even penalties under other sections of the Act.
+Even if the income comes to be regarded as exempt, not filing a return in a timely manner will incur late filing fees under Section 234F and possibly also incur a penalty under other sections of the Act.

-• No clarity on PE status: Without an ITR, there’s no way to formally declare the absence of a Permanent Establishment in India—opening doors to future scrutiny.
+Without an ITR, there’s no way to formally declare the absence of a permanent establishment in India—opening doors to future scrutiny.
 Hence, filing a return is a compliance measure that enables the foreign taxpayer to officially state and record their treaty position.
-Under the ITR, the taxpayer will be able to reveal the quantum and nature of income, the relevant article of the DTAA under which exemption is claimed, and a statement that no Permanent Establishment is present in India.
-This filing establishes a paper trail on which tax authorities can inspect and keep as a reference, providing increased certainty and transparency for both the taxpayer and Indian payer.
+Under the ITR, the taxpayer will be able to reveal the quantum and nature of income, the relevant article of the DTAA under which the exemption is claimed, and a statement that no permanent establishment is present in India.
+This filing establishes a paper trail that tax authorities can inspect and keep as a reference, providing increased certainty and transparency for both the taxpayer and the Indian payer.

 At this juncture, it is necessary on the part of foreign entities to undertake certain initial steps to ascertain effective compliance.